Temple of Jupiter Feretrius: Origins and Roman Republican period

-The origin of the epithet 'Feretrius' is unclear and may relate to one of two Latin verbs - 'ferire' (making it mean 'he who strikes', just as Romulus had struck down Acro) or 'ferre' (making it mean 'he to whom [offerings] are brought').
+The origin of the epithet 'Feretrius' is unclear: "the god was said to draw his name either from the fact that the spolia opima were carried (ferre) up to the Capitol by the victorious general in person, or from the fact that the general had to strike down (ferire) his opposite number before such spoils could be won".
 It referred to Jupiter in his capacity as enforcer of "the most solemn oaths".

 As per the passage in Livy, Romulus placed the armor of the slain Acro in the temple, inaugurating the tradition of spolia opima being dedicated to Jupiter Feretrius.
 This term described arms taken from an enemy commander whom a Roman had killed in single combat.
 Similar dedications were made by Aulus Cornelius Cossus in the fifth century BC and Marcus Claudius Marcellus, the man commemorated on Marcellinus's coins, in the third century BC.
 Alongside these trophies the temple held a sacred piece of flint and a scepter, ancient relics used by the Fetials in the ceremonies attending the signing of treaties and the declaration of wars.
 There is no indication that it contained a statue of Jupiter Feretrius.
+The scholar Lawrence Springer regards this as deference to tradition, since the temple was dedicated in the time before the Romans represented the gods with statues.
+When Romulus laid out his templum, the numen of Jupiter was considered to reside in a sacred oak tree, present on the site; the scepter and stone of the Fetials may also have been regarded as containing the god's numen, although this is debated.